univention/scim-services/helm/scim-client/README.md

 null
 </pre>
 </td>
-			<td>The name of an existing Secret to use for retrieving the password to authenticate with the Provisionig API.  "provisioningApi.auth.password" will be ignored if this value is set.</td>
+			<td>The name of an existing Secret to use for retrieving the password to authenticate with the Provisioning API.  "provisioningApi.auth.password" will be ignored if this value is set.</td>
 		</tr>
 		<tr>
 			<td>provisioningApi.auth.password</td>